Ceann Ear

 Ceann Ear is the largest island in the Monach or Heisgeir group off North Uist in north west Scotland.
-It is 203 ha in size and connected by sandbanks to Ceann Iar via Sibhinis at low tide.
+It is 203 ha in size.
+It is the most easterly of the three main Monach Islands, and connected by sandbanks to Ceann Iar via Sibhinis at low tide.
 It is said that it was at one time possible to walk all the way to Baleshare, and on to North Uist, 5 mi away at low tide.
 In the 16th century, a large tidal wave was said to have washed this away.

 Today the islands are a national nature reserve.